bcgov/angular-scaffold/README.md

 This application has a complete development environment set up, including build, test, deploy, routing, simple components, service, and directives as examples and templates.

-The goal is for you to start a project fast, enable you to focus on building actual business logics for your project.
+The goal is to help you start a project fast, enable you to focus on building actual business logics for your project.

 # Prerequisites